 How to Save Money on One-way Flights

-When booking return flight tickets, you would generally have to return within a year.
+When booking round-trip flight tickets, you would generally have to return back to your point of origin within a year.
 So when travelling overseas for an extended period, such as a year-long working holiday, you may need to book a one-way international flight instead.

 There are many other reasons you might need to book a one-way flight.
 For example, you might be travelling overseas to meet a cruise ship that will bring you back home.
 Or, you may not yet know when or from where you’ll be coming back.

-When travelling on domestic flights or from Australia to New Zealand, return flights generally just cost double the price of a one-way booking.
-But the problem with booking one-way tickets on long-haul flights is that it’s often just as expensive as booking return tickets.
+When travelling on domestic flights, or trans-Tasman flights from Australia to New Zealand, return flights generally just cost double the price of a one-way booking.
+But the problem with booking a one-way ticket on long-haul flights is that it’s often just as expensive as booking a return ticket.
 Occasionally, one-way flights are even more expensive than booking round-trip!

 Luckily, there are a few ways to save money on one-way international flights.
 Here are 3 tricks…